Wolf3s/xbmc4xbox-python/python/Doc/library/atexit.rst

    saved.
 After all exit handlers have had a chance to run the last exception to be raised is re-raised.

-   .. versionchanged:: 2.6
-      This function now returns *func*, which makes it possible to use it as a decorator.
+   This function returns *func*, which makes it possible to use it as a decorator.

+.. function:: unregister(func)

+   Remove *func* from the list of functions to be run at interpreter shutdown.
+After calling :func:`unregister`, *func* is guaranteed not to be called when the interpreter shuts down, even if it was registered more than once.  :func:`unregister` silently does nothing if *func* was not previously registered.

 .. seealso::

    Module :mod:`readline`
       Useful example of :mod:`atexit` to read and write :mod:`readline` history files.

 .. _atexit-example: